alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 Therefore, the EasyMock will help you to validate that the logic to use the dependencies from your unit in the expected way.
 You can see more freatures from EasyMock at the [official documentation](https://easymock.org/user-guide.html#verification).

-# TDD - Test Driven Development
-After creating the test, we should implement the unit, do in a cycle step: run test, implement/fix, run test.
-So, the implementation is incomplete until the test had passed.
-In these example, the implementation to the project can be [that](https://github.com/alexferreiradev/tecnologias_java/tree/test-techniques/test-techniques).
+### Running a test

+So, at this point, if we run the test with maven: `mvn test` or with gradle: `gradlew test`, the test will fail, because we did not implement the method like the test expect.
+TDD (Test driven development) propose these, you define the test, after you implement it.

-# Versions used to example
+### Versions used to example

 The example used in theses tutorial is hosted by [Github](https://github.com/alexferreiradev/tecnologias_java/tree/test-techniques/test-techniques).
 The versions used are following:
 * Junit: 5
 * EasyMock: 4.3
 * Java 11

+## TDD - Test Driven Development

+After creating the test, we should implement the unit, do in a cycle step: run test, implement/fix, run test.
+So, the implementation is incomplete until the test had passed.
+In these example, the implementation to the project can be [that](https://github.com/alexferreiradev/tecnologias_java/tree/test-techniques/test-techniques).

-# Conclusion
+## Conclusion

 The two libraries are enought to a developer create unit tests to his software.
 However, the developers need to pay attention to the versions and the compatibility between them.
 Therefore, the Junit offer a Platform to run tests and the EasyMock offer a way to isolate the unit from the its dependencies.
 There are anothers libraries, but this article is not comparing, it just is showing the example libraries to each requirements to create tests.